1587/speaking-exam/00-part5.md

 ```
 I think there are some advantages as follows.

-Firstly: I can travel and live in many different cities,
+I can travel and live in many different cities,
-I like travel to many places.
+and experience different cultures.

+Uh..
+i can taste famous dishes of these cities.
+such as hot-pot in sichuan, oil noodles in shanxi, barbecue in heilongjiang.

+Uh..  nowdays, software projecta are too big,
+We need a lot of people from different cities to work together.
-Secondly: I can work with different colleagues in different cities,
+so, I can work with different colleagues in different cities,
-and study knowledge and skills from them.
+Learn different knowledge and skills from them.

-Thirdly: nowdays, project is too big,
-we need many people from many cities work together.
+I will be stronger, and get a high salary.

+Uh...
 Above all is my views.

 ```